chinapedia/wikipedia.abstract.en/Page/Celtic_languages.md

 Classification

-Celtic_language_family_tree.svg IndoEuropeanTree.svg Celtic is divided into various branches:
+Celtic is divided into various branches:

 -   Lepontic, the oldest attested Celtic language (from the 6th century BC).[47]
 Anciently spoken in Switzerland and in Northern-Central Italy, from the Alps to Umbria.
 Coins with Lepontic inscriptions have been found in Noricum and Gallia Narbonensis.[48][49][50][51]

-Bronce_de_Botorrita_II.jpgs.
+s.
 The third plaque is the longest text discovered in any ancient Celtic language.
 This, the second plaque, is inscribed in Latin however.[52]]]

--   Northeastern Hispano-Celtic/Eastern Hispano-Celtic or Celtiberian, anciently spoken in the Iberian peninsula, Greek_and_Phoenician_Colonies_in_The_Iberian_Peninsula.png in the eastern part of Old Castile and south of Aragon.
+-   Northeastern Hispano-Celtic/Eastern Hispano-Celtic or Celtiberian, anciently spoken in the Iberian peninsula, in the eastern part of Old Castile and south of Aragon.
 Modern provinces of Segovia, Burgos, Soria, Guadalajara, Cuenca, Zaragoza and Teruel.
 The relationship of Celtiberian with Gallaecian, in the northwest of the peninsula, is uncertain.[53][54]
 -   Northwestern Hispano-Celtic/Western Hispano-Celtic, anciently spoken in the northwest of the peninsula (modern northern Portugal, Galicia, Asturias, Cantabria and parts of modern Old Castile).[55]
 -   Gaulish languages, including Galatian and possibly Noric.
 These languages were once spoken in a wide arc from Belgium to Turkey.
 They are now all extinct.
 -   Brittonic, including the living languages Breton, Cornish, and Welsh, and the extinct languages Cumbric, and Pictish though Pictish may be a sister language rather than a daughter of Common Brittonic.[56]
 Before the arrival of Scotti on the Isle of Man in the 9th century, there may have been a Brittonic language on the Isle of Man.